davep3rrett/makefile-static-blog/src/posts/2018-08-16-c-hashtable-vim-preamble.md

+---
+title: Preamble / Ramble on Learning Vim, Learning C, and Implementing a Hashmap for Self Edification and Mind Expansion
+date: 2018-08-16
+---
 ## Preamble / Ramble on Learning Vim, Learning C, and Implementing a Hashmap for Self Edification and Mind Expansion

 Hello and welcome to my first programming blog post in more than two years!
 After a year of doing lots of front end web development work, my itch to do computer science-y, Unix greybeard-y things has intensified.